The Nakagin Capsule Tower | Visiting Tokyo’s Metabolism Architecture

-Tokyo feels like another world and much of this is because of its hybrid of architecture.
+Tokyo feels like another world, and much of this is because of its hybrid of architecture.
 You encounter so many different types of buildings and history, ranging from ancient Edo to modern.
-The Nakagin Capsule Tower is one of those relics in Tokyo that not only makes for awesome photographs, but it offers a unique travel experience to the curious mind.
+The Nakagin Capsule Tower is one of those relics in Tokyo that not only makes for excellent photographs, but it offers a unique travel experience to the curious mind.

 You will find this tower located in Ginza (Chuo Ward), right in the old Tsukiji neighborhood.
 Take the train to Shimbashi Station or Tsukijoshijo Station, or any of the closer stations around the area.

 The Nakagin Capsule Tower, or Nakagin Kapusero Tawa in Japanese, was built in 1972 by an architect named Kisho Kurokawa.
 It’s one of the most interesting pieces of architecture in Tokyo and one of the few pieces of Metabolism remaining.
 Aside from the architecture, a fascinating thing about this tower is the fact that it was built in just 30 days.
 The concrete capsules were designed for both residential use and office space.